“You mean we can tell you anything, and we won’t get in trouble?”

 And so began our journey as we opened up the table for our first go-round with no consequence conversations.

 Our smarty oldest told us things we expected to hear because he’d already been caught drinking, sneaking out, and lying, among other things.
-Our youngest, 13 yo daughter, was still full of innocence.
-But, it was my middle 15 yo son that caught me off-guard.
+Our youngest, our 13-year-old daughter, was still full of innocence.
+But, it was my middle 15-year-old son who caught me off-guard.
 Up to this point, he was seemingly our rule-follower and peacemaker.
 So when he shared his heart, I was totally unprepared for the emotional fallout of hearing about his transgressions.

 And trust and connection are essential if we want the chance to be there for our kids when they need us.
 If we want them to believe our home is a safe space where they are loved, as is.
 This is not the experience I had as a teen.
 I didn’t communicate with my parents about anything.
 There was no trust and connection between us.
 And when I did get caught doing something unruly, I was punished and shamed severely.

 So, although I often felt a significant burden after our family meetings, a knowing always brewed in my spirt.
-A knowing which said we did the right thing and the fruits of our grueling labor would come.
+A knowing that we did the right thing and that the fruits of our grueling labor would come.

 While ignorance as a parent might be bliss, how many of us would want to find out our teen is suffering in silence?
 Or covering up a secret or contemplating horrific ways out of a mess?

 As a mom, knowing what’s going on with our teens allows us to guide them and help find a solution.
-Sometimes we can only pray and love them, what a privilege.
+Sometimes we can only pray and love them, and what a privilege that is.

-In case you’re wondering, our kids were still punished.
+In case you’re wondering, our kids still faced consequences.
 Family rules and expectations didn’t change.
 But we had a balance.
 When our teens felt they were in over their heads, we were there.
 Each has expressed heartfelt gratitude for the safe haven.

 The bottom line is we listened, we prayed, and we learned to trust.

-Hi, I’m Shelby – a sappy soul whisperer, sarcasm aficionado, pro-LOVE Jesus adoring mom of 3 Millennials.
-I’m also co-author of the book, How Are You Feeling, Momma?
+This is a contributed post from Shelby Spear, co-author of the book, How Are You Feeling, Momma?
 (You don’t need to say, “I’m fine.”

 * This post contains affiliate links where we earn a small commission for sales made from our website.